MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-financials-data-source-powerbi.md

 You can make your [!INCLUDE[prod_long](includes/prod_long.md)] data available as a data source in Power BI Desktop and build powerful reports about the state of your business.

 This article describes how to start using Power BI Desktop to create reports that display [!INCLUDE[prod_long](includes/prod_long.md)] data.
-After you create reports, you can publish them to your Power BI service, or share them with all users in your organization.
+After you create reports, you can publish them to your Power BI service or share them with all users in your organization.
 When the reports are in the Power BI service, users that are set up for it can view the reports in [!INCLUDE[prod_long](includes/prod_long.md)].

 ## Get ready